Haydn Ross: Casting

-Character development
+Development

 A columnist for TV Week said that when Haydn arrives in Summer Bay, he thinks it is a "hick town".
 Haydn is the son of Cynthia (Belinda Giblin) and Michael Ross (Dennis Coard).
 He benefited from his father's boating marina business by attending a private school.
 In their book Home and Away Annual Kesta Desmond and David Nicholls describe Haydn as being "athletic and determined like his father"; but like his mother too because he has a "love of culture and a comfortable lifestyle".
 Haydn used to like family life until his parents divorced.
 He could not accept the ramifications of Michael's failed business ventures and finds it hard to adjust to life outside of private school.
 His mother is no longer around when Haydn needs her and Michael is not in the position to take him on holidays.
 They added that a "lifetime of coddling" makes living in Summer Bay difficult for him.
 However, Haydn tries to accept his new "enforced lifestyle".
 Andrea Black writing in Home and Away – Official Collector’s Edition explained that the arrival of Haydn and Sophie Simpson (Rebekah Elmaloglou) "meant serious strife" in Summer Bay.